PlayStation 3 Jailbreak

 PlayStation 3 Jailbreak was the first USB (Universal Serial Bus) chipset that allowed unauthorized execution of code, similar to homebrew, on the PlayStation 3.
 It works by bypassing a system security check using a memory exploit (heap overflow) which occurs with USB devices that allows the execution of unsigned code.

-Present and future support

-In August 2011, information about hardware that was downgrading PlayStations on system software v3.70 was being released.
+Exploit

+The underlying exploit and inner workings of the PlayStation 3 Jailbreak have been entirely reverse engineered and reimplemented through the open source PSGroove.

+Through analysis of USB traffic to and from the PS3 Jailbreak, it was found that the device induced a heap overflow in kernel-space memory to trigger execution of untrusted code.

 Legality

 Sony had taken a few steps to prevent the jailbreak of the PlayStation 3, and has associated the action as a form of copyright infringement.
 In eastern European countries, no action has ever been taken to condemn such cases.

 The cases listed below are lawsuits Sony filed in courts to prohibit the sales and imports of circumvention devices that would jailbreak the system.